IBM/portieris/pkg/apis/README.md

+---

+copyright:
+  years: 2021
+lastupdated: "2021-02-22"

+---

-# Image Policy CRD (CustomResourceDefinition)
+# Image policy customer resource definition (CRD) (CustomResourceDefinition)

-## Regenerate the CRD files with code-generator
+## Regenerate the CRD files by using code-generator

-You **ONLY** need to do this if you are a developer **AND** you are changing the design of the CRD Policies, otherwise you **DO NOT** need to do this.
+**Important** You only have to regenerate the customer resource definition (CRD) files if you're a developer and you're changing the design of the CRD policies.

-We use some scripts from the [k8s.io/code-generator](https://github.com/kubernetes/code-generator) repository to generate the clientset, informers, listers and deep-copy functions.
+The scripts that are used to generate the client set, informers, listers, and deep-copy functions are from the [`k8s.io/code-generator`](https://github.com/kubernetes/code-generator) repository.

 ### Prerequisites

-Clone the code-generator repo compatible with apis used
+Clone the code-generator repository that is compatible with type of the API that you're using.

 ```bash
 make code-generator
 ```

-#### Generate the CRDs
+### Generate the CRDs

 ```bash
 make regenerate